luc10/h1-702-2018-ctf-wu/write-ups/challenge-1.md

 ![](https://i.imgur.com/bHMLaDg.png)

-Each one contains a single char that chained to others compose the last part of the flag: `_and_cool}`.
+Each one returns a single char that chained to others compose the last part of the flag: `_and_cool}`.

 ### My first ever flag